Bug report #19173

 Without that, is there any way to hack the width of those "scratch" lines?
 Or the color?
 If I could control them like I can the finished result, the line drawing function would be quite usable.

-#2 Updated by Loren Amelang about 2 years ago
+#2 Updated by Loren Amelang over 2 years ago

 I found the Digitizing settings.
 Line width was the minimum 1, changed it to 5.
 While drawing that makes a line about 5 hardware pixels wide (0.475 visible mm), clearly wider than a "0.5 pixel" line in an existing vector layer.
 So it must not be be specifying logical pixels?
 It must be drawing in hardware pixels, though the GUI interface is clearly in logical pixels.